riotu-lab/ROSNavBench/README.md

    - Create a new behavior tree where you specify the controller using the same name as the configuration file.
 This behavior tree defines the control logic for the new controller.

 2. **Update the Main Configuration File:**
    - In the main configuration file located in `ROSNavBench/config`, add the name of the new controller to the `controller_type` property.
-This ensures that the benchmarking tool recognizes and operates using the new controller.
+This ensures that the ROSNavBench recognizes and operates using the new controller.

 By following these steps, you can seamlessly introduce a new controller into the benchmarking process.
 Ensure that the behavior tree and configuration files are consistent with the intended control logic.